Somerset County Domestic Violence Attorneys

 At DeTommaso Law Group, we strive to provide effective legal services for individuals who are going through challenging times.
-Our divorce and family law attorneys help those facing domestic violence seek the protection they need.
+Our family law team helps those facing domestic violence seek the protection they need.

-If you have been abused or fear for your safety and well-being because of a current or former partner or household member, our domestic violence lawyers in Somerset County are here to help.
+Have you been abused or had reason to fear for your safety and well-being because of the abuse of a partner, ex, or member of your household?
+Our domestic violence lawyers in Somerset County are here to help.

 What Is Domestic Violence?